treza-labs/treza-labs/README.md

 ### About Treza

-Treza Labs is building the foundation for privacy-preserving computation — making trust and verification possible without sacrificing confidentiality.
+Treza Labs is building the foundation for privacy-preserving computation, making trust and verification possible without sacrificing confidentiality.
 We’re developing the infrastructure layer that keeps crypto and financial systems secure by design.